 In other words, it no longer matters how many links are pointing to your website but it is more important from where these links are coming.

-For example, a link from a normal blog does not have the same ‘weight’ as a link from New York Times or a link from Matt Cutts blog (former head of Google Quality team) is not the same as a link from my blog.
+For example, a link from a normal blog does not have the same ‘value’ as a link from New York Times or a link from Matt Cutts blog (former head of Google Quality team) is not the same as a link from my blog.

 The obvious question is, how to you get these links?